adbar/trafilatura/README.rst

 *trafilatura* is distributed under the `GNU General Public License v3.0 <https://github.com/adbar/htmldate/blob/master/LICENSE>`_

-`GPL and free software licensing: What's in it for business? <https://www.techrepublic.com/blog/cio-insights/gpl-and-free-software-licensing-whats-in-it-for-business/>`_
+If you wish to redistribute this library but feel bounded by the license conditions you could consider `multi-licensing <https://en.wikipedia.org/wiki/Multi-licensing>`_ with `compatible licenses <https://en.wikipedia.org/wiki/GNU_General_Public_License#Compatibility_and_multi-licensing>`_.
+See also `GPL and free software licensing: What's in it for business? <https://www.techrepublic.com/blog/cio-insights/gpl-and-free-software-licensing-whats-in-it-for-business/>`_

 Going further